vichitr/HacktoberfestForBeginners/README.md

 # HacktoberfestForBeginners
-Wanna grab a Hacktoberfest T-shirt?
-Contribute here!!!
+New to Open Source?
+You can start contributing to this repo.

-Write a code in any language and send pull requests!!!
+Pick any good algorithm or data structure and send a pull request.